Guardians vs. Twins Player Props Betting Odds

-The Cleveland Guardians host the Minnesota Twins at Progressive Field on Saturday at 6:10 PM ET.
-Those looking to place a player prop wager can find odds for Jose Ramirez, Byron Buxton and others in this game.
+The Minnesota Twins visit the Cleveland Guardians at Progressive Field on Sunday at 1:40 PM ET.
+Those looking to place a player prop bet can find odds for Byron Buxton, Jose Ramirez and others in this matchup.

 Bet on this matchup or its props with DraftKings!